 Today, she paints mainly in oil and knife to obtain a certain modernity in her paintings.
 In constant search for a depth, her emotion is born with and through light; imprint of softness and strength.

 In love with the skies and the seas, Julie reinvents them according to her sensitivity.
-Her painting, often monochrome, is inspired by a reality but her journey is at the heart of his imagination.
+Her painting, often monochrome, is inspired by a reality but her journey is at the heart of her imagination.
 By suggesting, she allows our thoughts to escape and gives new life to the pictures.
 The absence of color gives an intense presence to light colored touches, even to white … In constant search for new materials, she tries to purify her work more and more.

 “I constantly go to the quest for the abstract and the beautiful and thus progress on a path strewn with pitfalls but bearer of true happiness! ”